mirage/mirage-www/tmpl/wiki/install-opam.md

 the `eval` line to your login shell (usually `~/.profile`), it will automatically import the correct PATH on every subsequent login.

-Finally, `opam install` will install the [CamlOnTheWeb](/wiki/cow) library and file system utilities, which are sufficient to build this website.
+Finally, `opam install mirari` will install the [Mirari](/blog/mirari) library that will in turn download all the necessary dependencies and setup the build system necessary to build `mirage-www`.
 To run it on your local machine, do:

 {{
 $ git clone git://github.com/mirage/mirage-www